Mathematics

 How can you help your child with maths?

 There are so many rich and varied opportunities to interact with mathematical ideas and concepts in the world around us, but often as adults, we forget this.
-Simple things like talking to your children about the days of the week, months and seasons, discussing money and time and looking at patterns in nature and the environment are all great examples of how you can help your child with maths at home.
+Simple things like talking to your children about the days of the week, months and seasons, discussing money and time, weighing ingredients when cooking and looking at patterns in nature and the environment are all great examples of how you can help your child with maths at home.
 Additionally, practising mental maths at home, such as quick-fire times table questions and encouraging your child to play for short periods on apps such as Times Table Rockstars can help them to improve their mental arithmetic skills.

 Times Tables Rockstars